Plants in Tropical Cities

 HOW TO BUY THE BOOK

 The recommended retail price in Malaysia by own collection is RM 150.00.

 At the moment, it has not reached the bookstores in Malaysia yet.
-Malaysians who would like to purchase this book at a special introductory price of RM 120.00 for own collection within the Klang Valley and while stocks last - only 50 copies left or 31st October 2014, whichever date is earlier) can send an email to me at mynicegardenblog(at)gmail.com.
+Malaysians who wish to buy this book can send an email to me at mynicegardenblog(at)gmail.com.

 Postage charges: The price is inclusive of postage charges within Peninsular Malaysia.
 For deliver to other places, additional postage charges applies and will be revealed to buyer once the destination is known.